Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

-To better understand the influence of datasets on the performance of \name, we conduct in-depth analysis experiments to look at its performance for different settings of arity, cardinality, and percentage of numerical columns in query tables.
-We evenly split the query tables into five groups, from one with the smallest numbers to that with the most.
-Here we compare \name with alternative representation methods \sato and \slk that also encode columns into high-dimensional vectors.
-As shown in Figure~\ref{fig:error_santos}, as the number of rows increases, the results of \name remain consistently high while the performance of \slk and \sato decreases.
-Since \name is unaffected by the increasing number of rows due to our efforts in exploring the table preprocessing techniques (Section~\ref{sec:operators}).
-Besides, \name performs consistently well as the percentage of numerical columns increases, showing that \name can differentiate even between the semantics of numerical values.
-The methods have similar trends on the \tusSmallBench and \tusLargeBench benchmarks as shown in Appendix B.
+To better understand the influence of datasets on the performance of \name, we conducted an in-depth analysis to look at its performance for different settings of arity, cardinality, and percentage of numerical columns in query tables.
+We evenly split the query tables into five groups for each setting.
+We compare \name with alternative representation methods \sato, \slk, and \single that also use deep learning to encode columns into high-dimensional vectors.
+As shown in Figure~\ref{fig:error_santos}(a)/(c), \name consistently outperforms the baselines as the number of columns are varied and as the percentage of numeric columns varies.
+As the number of rows increases (Figure~\ref{fig:error_santos}(b)), the results of \name remain consistently high while the performances of \sato, \slk, \revision{and \single} generally decrease.
+We believe this is due to our efforts table preprocessing techniques (Section~\ref{subsec:pretbl}).
+Meanwhile, the performance of \single is much worse than \name under all settings, which illustrates the importance of contextual information in training the column encoders.
+The methods have similar trends on the \tusSmallBench and \tusLargeBench (Appendix B).